Program Code: AAS.CRIMJUSTICE

 - demonstrate knowledge of ethical practices in educational and professional settings;

-- recognize how criminal justice professionals work effectively within a diverse society;
+- describe how criminal justice professionals work effectively within a diverse society;

 - identify causes and indicators of crime and their effect on the criminal justice system’s response;